1971 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1971 No S

-The 1971 “No S” Jefferson nickel represents the only variety in the entire Jefferson nickel series struck without its intended mintmark, with U.S. Mint officials estimating that 1,655 examples were accidentally released in 1971 proof sets.
+The 1971 “No S” Jefferson nickel, cataloged as FS-501, represents the only variety in the entire Jefferson nickel series struck without its intended mintmark.
+U.S. Mint officials confirmed that 1,655 examples were accidentally released in 1971 proof sets after the error was discovered on December 29, 1971.

 These error pieces exist in three finishes: standard proof, cameo, and deep cameo, with surface quality dramatically affecting value.
-Low-grade examples typically sell for $700 to $800, while higher-grade specimens between PR67 and PR68+ regularly achieve $1,000 to $1,500.
+For standard proof examples, low-grade specimens (PR63) start around $800, and PCGS notes there are possibly several hundred examples known across all finish levels.
+Higher-grade specimens between PR67 and PR68+ regularly achieve $1,000 to $1,500.

-The auction record reached $8,100 for a PR69DCAM specimen sold in 2023.
+The auction record reached $8,100 for a PCGS PR69DCAM specimen sold through Heritage Auctions in May 2023.
+An earlier record of $7,637.50 was set at Heritage in 2016 for another PR69DCAM.
+A PCGS PR68 example also sold on eBay as recently as September 1, 2025 for $940, confirming continued strong collector demand.
 Collectors must examine 1971 proof sets to find these rarities, as proof coins never entered circulation.

 1971 No S Proof Nickel Price/Grade Chart